 Goal of Stage IV Lung Cancer Treatment

 Q: My father has been diagnosed with metastatic cancer which has spread to his spine.
 Primary is unknown till now as I received FNAC (fine needle aspiration cytology) report just yesterday.
 I am waiting for biopsy results.
-I have read that Stage IV cancer is incurable in majority of cases.
-So should we go for treatment that can reduce his pain, or we can expect some kind of cure?
+I have read that Stage IV cancer is incurable in the majority of cases.
+So should we go for treatment that can reduce his pain, or can we expect some kind of cure?

 A: For lung cancers that have spread to a distant area outside the lungs — such as the bone — there are indeed treatment options available.
 Our currently available treatment options don't have a good track record of being able to cure Stage IV lung cancer,